lino-framework/welfare/docs/specs/debts.rst

 ...     n = actor.get_first_meeting()
 ...     if n is not None:
 ...         print(msg.format(actor.budget.id, dd.fdl(n.date), n.user))
-Budget 4 : First meeting on July 22, 2013 with user Rolf Rompen
+Budget 4 : First meeting on July 22, 2013 with user nicolas

 The `syntax of appy.pod templates
 <http://appyframework.org/podWritingTemplates.html>`_ does not yet